regallll/motorstorm-modding-resources/General Resources/List of Tools.md

 ## Monument Valley (and certain Pacific Rift builds) only
 - [MSMV-unpacker](https://github.com/Scirvir/MSMV-unpacker) - Unpacks and repacks the cache_ps3 format.

+## Pacific Rift only
+- [RAD Video Tools](http://www.radgametools.com/bnkdown.htm) - Converts to and from the Bink Video .bik format.
+Windows only.

 ## Pacific Rift and Apocalypse only
 - [PSArcTool](https://github.com/periander/PSArcTool) - Unpacks and repacks .psarc files on Windows.
 - [PSASBR Tool](https://github.com/Cri4Key/PSASBR-Tool) - If PSArcTool fails, try this.
 Windows only.
 As per the instructions, you need Sony SDK's PSARC Tool (psarc.exe) from the link below, and rename it to psp2psarc.exe.
 You don't need psp2gxt.exe.
 - [PS3GameExtractor](https://mega.nz/file/DeITERiA#WRp5Qrz4jiq32XF8nQR9HoYvI2JagHdx21-M1fodhzM) - If PSASBR Tool fails, try this.
 Windows only.
 - [Sony SDK's PSARC Tool](https://disk.yandex.ru/d/iK9rk8jXieqLdw?ncrnd=3684) can be used as a fallback. `psarc.exe -h` for help.
 Again, Windows only.

-## Pacific Rift only
+## Apocalypse only
-- [RAD Video Tools](http://www.radgametools.com/bnkdown.htm) - Converts to and from the Bink Video .bik format.
-Windows only.
+- [gtf extractor and gtf2dds](https://mega.nz/file/rOR0SSoJ#zUaaMaUnl8xr5MvZPAxIY7tsWgRR84KcG-6Q4YQERMk) - Converts .gtf files on Windows.

 ## Arctic Edge only
 - [PPSSPP](https://www.ppsspp.org) - PSP emulator.